Why Is Offsite Construction the Best Choice for India’s Smart City Projects?

 Prime Minister Narendra Modi announced the launch of Smart Cities Mission that intends to develop sustainable smart cities.
 The mission has attracted a whopping 2 trillion INR investment from different quarters.
 The main objective behind this mega-urbanization drive is to get Indian cities 21st-century ready, and to transform them into entities capable of providing a better quality of life through top-notch infrastructure.

 Prefabricated construction involves manufacturing building modules in factory conditions, transporting them to the construction site and getting them assembled on site.
 In countries like Sweden and Japan, the rate of prefab adoption is quite high.
-Experts are of the opinion that India’s healthy trade relations with Japan can help her grow the sector through technological tie-ups and capital flow.
+Experts believe India’s healthy trade relations with Japan can help grow the sector through technological tie-ups and capital flow.
 Some Indigenous companies have already made a mark in this sphere.
-Tata Steel’s Nest-In, for instance, has already made a stellar impact with its modular construction solutions under the Nestudio brand.
-These new-age solution is crafted with an exquisite interior finish and premium exterior.
+Tata Steel’s Nest-In, for instance, has already made a stellar impact with its modular construction solutions under the HabiNest and Nestudio brands.
+These new-age solutions are crafted with an exquisite interior finish and premium exterior.
 It is said to be at least 15 times lighter than the conventional brick and mortar solution.
-Similar new-age solutions are ideal for steering India’s smart city projects forward.
+Such solutions are ideal for steering India’s smart city projects forward.

 Large scale housing construction made faster

-To fulfill its smart City ambition, India’s construction sector needs a massive scale-up.
+To fulfil its Smart City ambition, India’s construction sector needs a massive scale-up.
 In view of meeting this enormous requirement, the real estate sector needs to think out of the box and embrace a technology that will allow for faster project completion.
-The modular nature of offsite construction can dramatically expedite the construction process, and, is therefore, perfectly aligned to the Smart City mission’s primary goal of providing housing to all.
+The modular nature of offsite construction can dramatically expedite the construction process, and, is perfectly aligned to the Smart City mission’s primary goal of providing housing to all.

 Better, more energy-efficient lifestyle ensured

-The ‘offsite’ method makes construction smarter thanks to an array of advantages which include among others a speedy, hassle-free installation.
-The use of sophisticated techniques and high-end building materials result in reduced energy consumption, and streamlined maintenance, subsequently facilitating a better resident experience.
+Modular, prefabricated technologies make construction smarter owing to an array of advantages, including a speedy, hassle-free installation.
+The use of sophisticated techniques and high-end materials result in reduced energy consumption and streamlined maintenance, subsequently facilitating a better customer experience.

 Housing needs of an ever-growing population are fulfilled in a more cost-efficient manner

-Over the next few years, Indian real estate market will witness a surge in the numbers of first time home buyers.
+Over the next few years, the Indian real estate market is expected to witness a surge in the numbers of first time home buyers.
 In this situation, the pre-manufactured housing sector can be the go to solution for urban planners, municipalities and the government bodies.
-The adoption of the prefab housing model will also enable the smart city officials to avoid multiple challenges typically associated with traditional construction such as project delays and the resulting rise in the project costs, skill shortage, terrain-related hindrances and more.
+The adoption of the prefab housing model will also enable the smart city officials to avoid multiple challenges typically associated with traditional construction such as project delays and the resulting rise in project costs, skill shortage, terrain-related hindrances and more.

-To sum it up Adopting a prefab model comes out as a very attractive option for the architects of the smart cities of tomorrow’s India.
-When it comes to the Smart City Mission’s towering ambitions, the prefab model comes out as a viable option to help fulfill them.
-They can deliver a high-quality living solution, and in a considerably less time.
+To sum up, adopting prefab construction is an extremely attractive option for the architects of the smart cities of tomorrow’s India, to deliver a high-quality living solution, and in a considerably less time.
 The offsite housing model will, therefore, be pivotal to the execution of Smart City Projects.